 Using anything higher than the low setting was a one-way ticket to overstimulation right away.
 I actually found myself enjoying the pauses in the pattern settings when using the Rosales.
 It gave my clit even a few moments of rest.
 Or allowed me to move the entrance of the toy to another spot without needing to pull it off my skin.

-The InBloom trio of toys are lovely!
+The InBloom trio of toys is lovely!
 With each one having its own specific unique traits and shapes, choosing the one(s) that are best for you is easy.
 I really also love that they each have their own level of intensity.
 Where the Lilium is the gentlest, the Tulipa is right in the middle, and the Rosales is the most intense.
 Their shapes are comfortable to hold and should work with a number of body types.

 Want to support Witch of the Wands?
 Please use my affiliate links in this post or on my sidebar.